 The alkyl iodides being less stable than the fluorides, chlorides or bromides and also the fact that it’s a little expensive has led to the use of other halogens for the preparation of alkyl halides.
 These alkyl iodides work out as synthetic intermediate and hence offer specific advantages over alkyl bromides and hence are less frequently used for preparing alkyl halides.

-It is observed that the alkyl iodide hydrolyses faster and hence it may be assumed that the strength of C-X bond has more influence on rate than does the degree of polarisation of the bond.
-We also know that compound with weaker bond hydrolysis faster.
+It is observed that the alkyl iodide hydrolyses faster and hence it may be assumed that the strength of the C-X bond has more influence on the rate than does the degree of polarisation of the bond.
+We also know that compounds with weaker bonds hydrolysis faster.
 So larger the difference between the energies of the starting material and final product, the faster the rate.
 This is due to the fact that activation energy tends to be lower.

-As alkyl iodide is less stable than alkyl chloride due to weaker C-X bond.
-Moreover, alkyl chloride C-X bond is more polarised than in alkyl iodide and C-Cl bond has more electronegative bond energy than the C-I bond.
+As alkyl iodide is less stable than alkyl chloride due to a weaker C-X bond.
+Moreover, the alkyl chloride C-X bond is more polarised than in alkyl iodide and the C-Cl bond has more electronegative bond energy than the C-I bond.
 There are lots of interesting facts about these halides.